FIU ReACH Lab | Research on Adolescent and Child Health

 Mother-Child Dynamics: Examining Reciprocal Relations between Parental Knowledge, Child Disclosure, Parental Legitimacy Beliefs, and Adolescent Alcohol Use

 Early adolescent alcohol use is associated with adverse developmental and health outcomes.
 Parental knowledge can prevent or delay substance use, while youth behaviors may concurrently influence parenting.
 More research is needed to examine the role of youth’s perceptions of legitimacy of parental authority.
 This multi-informant study examined prospective bidirectional effects between parental knowledge and child disclosure alongside youth-reported alcohol use and perceived legitimacy of parental authority.
-Data were analyzed across three waves in a community sample of 304 mother–child dyads.
-A cross-lagged panel model was estimated using repeated measures of adolescent alcohol use, perceived legitimacy of parental authority, parental knowledge, and child disclosure.
-Positive reciprocal associations were found in early adolescence between child disclosure and both parental knowledge and perceived legitimacy of parental authority.
+Positive reciprocal associations were found between child disclosure and both parental knowledge and perceived legitimacy of parental authority.
 Legitimacy of parental authority negatively predicted alcohol use across adolescence.
-Child alcohol use also negatively predicted parental knowledge among mothers in later adolescence.
-Effects were not reciprocated nor sustained.
+Child alcohol use also negatively predicted parental knowledge.
 Novel findings demonstrate that the parental legitimacy beliefs predict reduced alcohol use and have a reciprocal association with child disclosure.
 Clinical implications to mitigate youth alcohol use initiation, by enhancing parental self-efficacy and positive parenting, are discussed.

 Read Article